 How should I care for and maintain my kayak?

-The material that we use to make your kayak is a UV-stabilised polyethylene.
-Strong and robust, it is made for the outdoors.
 Your kayak can handle bumps and bashes, scratches and abrasions, and it can withstand sun exposure.
 But, over the years, these things take their toll and no kayak is indestructible.

 Can I order directly from Vagabond?